|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon garlic powder

-- Wrap a shrimp in a piece of bacon and secure with a toothpick.
-Arrange on a broiler rack.
+Wrap a shrimp in a piece of bacon and secure it with a toothpick.
+Arrange the wrapped shrimp on a broiler rack.
 Repeat with the remaining shrimp and bacon pieces.

-- Serve immediately or transfer the shrimp to a warming tray or slow cooker for self-serving.
+Serve immediately or transfer the shrimp to a warming tray or slow cooker for self-serving.
 Have a plate or bag available for guests to discard the used toothpicks.